Vargasavour Recipes

 You'll find the exact measurements in the recipe card, but here's a closer look at key ingredients and why I use them.

-• Aromatics & Seasoning: Garlic, onion powder, Italian seasoning, salt, and black pepper build classic Italian flavor without being overwhelming.
+• Garlic and Seasonings: Fresh garlic, onion powder, Italian seasoning, salt, and black pepper give the dressing that classic Italian-style flavor without making it complicated.

 How to Make Italian Dressing